Sylvie Courvoisier: Trio with Drew Gress & Kenny Wollesen

 In 2020, Courvoisier, Gress and Wollesen released their third album as a trio: Free Hoops (Intakt).
 Whitehead, in his liner notes for this album, went into colorful detail about the range of atmosphere explored by the group: “This music harbors a misterioso, dreamlike quality… induced by a wistful ostinato or moonlit piano arpeggio, or by a quiet episode that underscores the depth of the trio’s sonic space, as when a slapped-strings piano bass cluster explodes into the void.
 They also do that good stuff we prize jazz for: the happy swinging, the coming together when they make complex material sing.”
 The critical response was again widely positive, with All About Jazz saying: “The three musicians work together so sympathetically that it can be easy to forget just how challenging these compositions are, and how much coordinated artistry is required to bring them to life.”

-Courvoisier’s newest ensemble, Chimaera, released its eponymous debut album in October 2023 via the Swiss label Intakt Records.
+Courvoisier’s newest ensemble, Chimaera, released its eponymous debut album in October 2023 on Intakt Records.
 The atmospheric, shape-shifting Chimaera features the pianist alongside Wadada Leo Smith on trumpet, Christian Fennesz on guitar/electronics, Nate Wooley on trumpet, Drew Gress on double-bass, and Kenny Wollesen on drums and vibraphone.
-In many ways, Chimaera represents Courvoisier’s most ambitious ensemble work to date.
-Reviewing Chimaera, UK magazine Jazzwise praised the album’s “dream-like ambience and luminous textures,” while All About Jazz noted: “It’s not the musicians’ skill that most impresses, but rather their ability to cast a sustained spell for over 80 glorious minutes.
-A triumphant recording, and one of 2023’s highlights.”
 Chimaera has a flexible lineup on tour, with drummer Nasheet Waits on board for an expanded rhythm section.